technogleb/web_internals/README.md

-### simple example of web framework internals using socket
+### simple example of web app internals using socket lib only